Marta Rădulescu: Revista Mea and later years

-From January 1935 to 1937, Marta again took up the Iron Guard cause publicly, putting out Revista Mea ("My Own Magazine") as a regional mouthpiece of the movement—with contributions from Guard affiliates such as Traian Brăileanu, Emil Cioran, and Ion Moța.
+From January 1935 to 1937, Marta again took up the Iron Guard cause publicly, putting out Revista Mea ("My Own Magazine") as a regional mouthpiece of the movement—with Fluor as a co-editor and with contributions from Guard affiliates such as Traian Brăileanu, Emil Cioran, and Ion Moța.
 The latter two called for a rejuvenated Romanian literature, emancipated from "the Jewish shackles", and stripped of "kike commercialism".
 His convictions largely defined by his children's affiliations, Dan Rădulescu was also part of the Revista Mea staff.
 His articles there clarified that he now viewed communism as "suicide", and the far-right as a guarantee of "[our] independent ancestral faith and ethnic countenance".
 His overall conclusion was that: "The right's spirituality will win against communism's destructive materialism."
-Fascist activists Mihail Polihroniade, Alexandru Constant and Ioan Victor Vojen were also featured, with pieces which attacked liberal democracy, supporting "organicism" and antisemitism.
+Fascist activists Mihail Polihroniade, Alexandru Constant, and Ioan Victor Vojen were also featured, with pieces which attacked liberal democracy, supporting "organicism" and antisemitism.
+Another publication of the Guard, Cuvântul Argeșului, noted in May 1936: "Professor Rădulescu's family will be absolved in heaven of all its earthly sins, for it has surrendered itself to sacrifice, entirely and for its entirety."

 The review published some 5,000 copies per issue, with more pages and higher quality print as time passed.
-Although she advertised it as an independent publication for "honest reviews", from its first issue Revista Mea promoted the far-right ideology: in the editorial, Rădulescu alleged that a Jewish conspiracy at Editura Adevărul was preventing her from publishing, because of her father's politics.
-Another publication of the Guard, Cuvântul Argeșului, noted in May 1936: "Professor Rădulescu's family will be absolved in heaven of all its earthly sins, for it has surrendered itself to sacrifice, entirely and for its entirety."
+Although she advertised it as an independent publication for "honest reviews", and maintained that she was not personally antisemitic, Revista Mea promoted the far-right ideology from its first issue.
+In that print's editorial, Rădulescu alleged that a Jewish conspiracy at Editura Adevărul was preventing her from publishing, because of her father's politics.
+In that context, she also claimed that Jewish booksellers had refused to advertise Mărgele de măceș with its brief retelling of Romanian folklore, since it contained references to Uriași antagonists called Jidovi ("Jews"); she also reported that fragments of Sunt studentă!, detailing antisemitic chants as heard directly from the Guardists, had been unexplainably removed from the printed edition.
+In her retorts, she demanded the creation of a "nationalist Romanian literature" to counter the influence of "Jewish nationalism" (which she otherwise rated as a "quite explainable and respectable" phenomenon).
+Fellow writer Mircea Eliade partly credited her claims, noting that Jewish bookstores had boycotted a nationalist book by Teodoreanu, as well as a controversial essay by the Jewish intellectual Mihail Sebastian.
+He warned: "Once politics get into literature, those who will end up suffering the consequences are the Jews and the writers."